-Unfortunately, as a graduate student, you can no longer enjoy the benefits of a subsidized loan.
-Interest will begin to accrue as soon as you get the money, so you'll want to be especially careful about how much you borrow.
+Keep in mind that graduate students haven't been able to enjoy the benefits of a subsidized loan since July 1, 2012.
+Unlike undergraduate loans, interest will begin to accrue as soon as you get the money, so you'll want to be especially careful about how much you borrow.

 Private Loans for Graduate Students

-This is probably a good time for a common-sense reminder: just because you can borrow more, it doesn’t mean that you should.
-Remember that you’ll have to repay these loans, and they may haunt you for many years.
-Student loans are a great way to invest in your future, but there are countless horror stories out there about people who got in over their heads.
+This is probably a good time for a common-sense reminder: Just because you can borrow more, that doesn’t mean that you should.
+Remember that you’ll have to repay these loans, and irresponsible borrowing can haunt you for many years.
+Student loans are a great way to invest in your future, but there are countless horror stories about people who got in over their heads.

 How much can you borrow from a private lender when you’re a graduate student?
 It depends on the lender and your field of study.
-In general, you can borrow more if you’re studying for a profession that tends to have higher earnings.
-In other words, future doctors and lawyers get to borrow more than future librarians.
+You can generally borrow more if you’re studying for a profession that tends to have higher earnings.
+Future doctors, lawyers, and chief financial officers (CFOs) get to borrow more than future librarians, for example.

-Private lenders even offer products that are specific to your field of study, and this is the one way that they might be more attractive than federal student loans.
-After you graduate, you may need to complete internship hours, pass licensing exams, or earn industry certifications.
-Some private graduate student loans include provisions that help cover your living expenses while you complete these tasks.
+Private lenders even offer products that are specific to your field of study, and this is one way in which they might be more attractive than federal student loans.
+You may need to complete internship hours, pass licensing exams, or earn industry certifications after you graduate.
+Some private graduate student loans include provisions that help cover your living expenses while you complete these requirements.

 You may end up with multiple loans once you've finished your studies.
-If that's the case, it may be possible to consolidate those loans into a single loan.
-Whether or not that makes sense will depend on the types of loans you have (private or federal), the interest rate on those loans, and other factors.
-Federal loans can be truly "consolidated," and private loans can be combined into a single loan as well.
+It may be possible to consolidate them into a single loan in this case.
+Whether or not it makes sense will depend on how many loans you have and what kind of lenders you used.